ESBenchmark/ESBench/docs/guide/reporters.md

 ### textReporter

-Format the results into text and output to various streams.
+Format the results into Markdown tables with additional hints and output them to various streams.

 ### rawReporter